Our Process – Self-Build Homes

 The process begins with a free initial consultation to allow us to develop an understanding of your requirements and strategic brief.
 Getting to know you gives us an appreciation of what your dream home consists of, an understanding of the way you live and allows us to begin tailoring our service to these.

 The consultation gives you an insight into the process and the way we work, to see if we’re a good fit to your project.
-You’ll have the opportunity to ask lots of questions about the self-build process, environmental standards and the role of the architect, please allow one and a half hours for this meeting.
+You’ll have the opportunity to ask lots of questions about the self-build process, environmental standards and the role of the architect, please allow an hour and a half for this meeting.

 Eco Design Consultants fee proposals are split into stages, with fixed prices.
 The fee is a reflection of the time we believe that we will need to spend on each stage.
 Our fees are fixed in advance so that you know the costs before committing.
 We believe this is a fairer method then the more traditional percentage based system which calculates fees based on build cost.